VA Re-Authorization For Acupuncture

 Process for Veterans to Obtain Re-Authorization

-1. Contact your PCM/PCP, thru MyHealtheVet or in person, no later than 2 weeks after starting your initial acupuncture course of treatment. https://www.myhealth.va.gov/
+1. Contact your PCM/PCP, thru MyHealtheVet or in person, no later than 2 weeks after starting your acupuncture.
+If the VA requests an RFS, let the front desk know. https://www.myhealth.va.gov/

 2. Tell your provider the following: